 Advancing Universal Rights and Justice Lead

-Isabel is a feminist from the United Kingdom, currently based in London.
+Isabel is a feminist from the United Kingdom.
 She holds a Master’s degree in Gender Studies from the School of Oriental and African Studies, University of London.
 Before AWID, Isabel worked with Women Living Under Muslim Laws (WLUML), which was the start of a journey towards her current specialism in feminist responses to fascisms and fundamentalisms.
 In 2019 she was appointed to the WLUML Council.

 She is passionate about knowledge-building, communications, and the use of creative expression to disrupt systems of oppression.